 - Driver's license.

-- Government issued photo identification;
+- Bring government issued photo identification;

-- Be a resident of the city of Red Deer;
+- Be a resident of the City of Red Deer;

 - $25.00 fee for employment; and an additional $25.00 fingerprint fee should fingerprints be required for elimination purposes.
 (Total fee of $50.00 for employment);